-Let that sink in before you read any further.
+Think of fitness as being the 'constant' in the fat loss equation.
+As long as you're doing something, you're doing good.
 Weightlifting, bootcamps, Zumba, step aerobics, and running all yield about the same caloric expenditure.
 With that said it makes the most sense spend your workout time doing one of two things: (1) working on improving your fitness or (2) doing something that makes you happy AF.

 Running Isn't the Best Tool For Fat Loss